mskcc/Waltz/README.md

-# The Waltz Project
+# Waltz

-A fast, efficient bam pileup and applications modules based on it, like coverage metrics, genotyping, signature finding etc.
+A fast, efficient bam pileup and application modules based on it, like coverage metrics, genotyping, signature finding etc.

 This software was developed at the Innovation Lab, Center for Molecular Oncology, Memorial Sloan Kettering Cancer Center.